 - Slowly advance the voltage of your power supply while watching the current meter.
 Note: DO NOT do this if your power supply is not adjustable.
 If it is not, study this page.
 You want the capacitor to show a small amount of leakage current. at its operating voltage of approximately 300 volts.

-- If the capacitor shows a short or a lot of leakage current and will not reform it must be replaced before turning on the power.
+- If the capacitor shows a short or a lot of leakage current and will not reform it must be replaced.

 - If the filter capacitor checks out or has been replaced you are ready to apply power.
 But first, take the line cord in your hands and flex it.
 If it feels stiff and makes crackling sounds DO NOT plug it in.
 Replace it.